 I didn’t like the way the Neuron Pod said ‘master.’
 “Well… You’ve known him for a while.
 Is Trip… trustworthy?”

 The Neuron Pod squirmed on the trash-can lid. “…Stage One universes contain sentient beings.
 Stage Two universes are sentient themselves… Stage Three is utilization of Stage Zero universes.
 Stage Four is… enslavement of Stage Three universes.”
 The hagfish mouth went silent.

 “Enslaving universes?
 Sentient universes?”
 I looked at the Neuron Pod.
 “When Trip said you were ‘Stage Three tech,’ he meant—You’re saying Trip enslaved eighty-six billion sentient realities, and you’re one of them?”

 “Yes…” The Neuron Pod flopped off the trash-can.
 When it hit the ground it almost burst, brain-folds expanding with juices.
 The hagfish mouth puckered.
 “Kill me.”

 I poured the rest of the wine down my neck.

 I smashed the bottle against a wall.

-I threatened the Neuron Pod with the bottle’s broken neck.
+I threatened the Neuron Pod with the broken bottle.

 “I… I can’t.”
-I dropped the broken bottle.
+I dropped the bottle.
 “If I kill you, Trip will just enslave my reality instead.
-You need to help me.”
+I need your help.”